 - Internal bruising

 These injuries can lead to lifelong impacts.
 You may struggle to return to work, need assistance with your activities of daily living (ADLs), or be dealing with intense physical pain.
-Fair compensation for your accident means compensation that accounts for all of the losses you suffered.
+Fair compensation for your accident means compensation that accounts for all the losses you suffered.

 We’ve Recovered Millions for Car Accident Clients